Manchester to Marrakech

 08/09/2019 Manchester (BLD)

 Today we begin our exploration of the city starting with a visit of the old docks area.
 Originally a working port, the last of the working docks was closed in 1982 when it was redeveloped into a thriving arts centre with museums, residential apartments and office buildings.
-Our tour continues with a visit to the Museum of Transport, a reminder of a tranquil age when mighty buses and trams were the most familiar forms of transport for this working city.
+Our tour continues with a visit to the Museum of Science and Industry.
+It houses the world’s oldest surviving passenger railway station and the world’s first railway warehouse from 1830.
 This afternoon we head to the East Lancashire Railway where we enjoy the Autumn Diesel Gala, a wonderful journey on a diesel train through the Lancashire countryside.

 09/09/2019 Manchester – Bangor – Caernarfon (BLD)